asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Probability_and_Statistics.md

 5. Do this exercise for generating all possible outcomes of different number of dice throw.

-6. What is the biggest number of dice for which you can generate possible outcomes?
+6. What is the biggest number of dice for which you can get possible outcomes?

 ### Exercise 2: Finding unique sums of die throws.
     This exercise makes use of the sample space created in exercise 1 to find the unique sums of die throws.